causejs/causejs/README.md

 Coming up soon in the next release...<br>
 A new direct JavaScript expressions variable type to be used in action values, components, conditionals and target selectors!
 You have no idea what that means - that's ok - basically, we've started to attack UI component stuff.
 We are going to make a clock, purely within the event flow.
 And it's going to be really easy.
 Plus you'll be able to test JavaScript expressions from within the Elements extension in real-time...<br>
 Stay tuned!<br>
-Version 1.1.0 release date estimate: 6th January 2020.
+Version 1.1.0 release date estimate:
+The core is done, the unit tests have been completed, the website has been updated offline and the extensions have been republished as of 6th Jan.
+Next, Google needs to do a manual review of the extensions as they need to go live first.
+Once approved, which can take a day or two-ish sometimes, you will see the release!